datacarpentry/semester-biology/docs/site/get-site-template.md

 software for [Jekyll](https://jekyllrb.com/) to render the website from `.HTML` and `.MD` files.
 These files can be left AS IS for a 'computer programming' template.
-Template developers may toggle object names for `element:` and `language:` used to organize course materials.
+Template developers may toggle object names for `element:` and `topic:` used to organize course materials.
 - Follow the [course customization]({{ site.baseurl }}/docs/course/course-customization) guide to identify the files and values that need to be stripped of content or replaced with a descriptive placeholder.
 - For [`assignments/`, `code/`, `data/`, `exercises/`, `lectures/`, `materials/`, `readings/`]: